Mirror a Yum Repository on Oracle Linux

 See the upstream documentation for the additional options available to the DNF reposync plugin.

-Administrators must repeat this command when syncing the latest packages from the Oracle Linux yum server.
-Automating this action is possible via scripting and using cron; however, that is outside the scope of this lab.
+Administrators must repeat this command when syncing the latest packages from the Oracle Linux Yum server.
+Automating this action is possible via scripting and using systemd timers.

 Configure Client Access to the Local Mirror